northswiss/styleguide/state_components.md

 to accomplish its function `TripsList` needs to get a list of trips and a status.
 The first solution that comes to mind is to pass these data via props.
 This pattern is based on [container components](container_components.md) and is now deprecated.
-A much better solution is offer by state components.
+A much better solution is provided by state components.

 Here is how a state component for our problem would look like: